atemu-game/Atemu-World-Frontend/README.md

 ## Usage

-To use the Card YOLO project, follow these steps:
+To use the Card  project, follow these steps:

 ## Contributing